julianpoemp/webspace-backup/README.md

 * configurable lifespan of backups
 * more logging

+# Requirements
+Because this project uses the <a href="https://www.npmjs.com/package/node-7z" target="_blank">node-7z</a> package it needs 7zip installed on your pc.
+That's why you should have the a 7-Zip executable (v16.02 or greater) available in your system:

+    * On Debian and Ubuntu install the p7zip-full package.
+    * On Mac OSX use Homebrew brew install p7zip
+    * On Windows get 7-Zip frome 7-Zip download page.

+    By default the module calls the 7z binary, it should be available in your PATH.

 # Usage
+1. make sure that your system fits the requirements.
-1. download the release for your operating system.
+2. download the release for your operating system.
-2. unpack the zip folder.
+3. unpack the zip folder.
-3. go to the unzipped folder and change the config.json.
+4. go to the unzipped folder and change the config.json.
 You need to set your credentials in order to use this script.
-3. on windows use cmd and go to the unzipped folder.
+5. on windows use cmd and go to the unzipped folder.
 On macOS or linux use the terminal.
-4. run `./webspace-backup`
+6. run `./webspace-backup`
-5. the backup starts.
+7. the backup starts.
 By default the errors.log and statistics.txt is saved next to the script.
 To cancel the backup do CTRL + C.

 ## Configuration
     {